SussexPAL/PythonCrashCourse/Scripts/data_types.md

 int("1")
 string(10)
 ~~~
 Worth noting is that you can't necessarily cast from anything into anything else, it depends on the types and the data.
-You can convert any number into a string easily, but not every sting can be converted into a number: if we try this `int("one")` we get an error.
+You can convert any number into a string easily, but not every sting can be converted into a number.
+Attempting to convert data of one type to another where no such casted value exists gives us an error:

-## A quick word about None
-One last big important data type we haven't discussed yet is None.

-None is nothing.

-*[If it's not too "unprofessional", I would love a fake-out cut to the next section here...!]*
-Okay no let's explain that in a bit more detail!

-None is a value with it's own data type: the None type.
-None is used to encoded the absence of data.
-Surely we could already do that with 0 or 'False', but no!
-0 is still an integer with a definite value *[SIDENOTE: or 0.0 for a float]*, the empty string is still a string, false is still the boolean false and not true!

-We still need a way to represent data that just isn't there or hasn't been defined yet.
-This is quite often used is data collections (which we're going to learn about next time) to represent empty or missing values:
-`cookie_recipe = ["get some flour", None, None, "..?", "cookies!"]`
+`int("one")`

 ## Summary
 Understanding data-types is an essential part of learning programming.
 It helps us better understand how the program "thinks", or perhaps more accurately how it doesn't, and how everything it DOES do needs to follow some kind of logic.
 It is out of these base data types we build more complex data structures, and use them in programs of our own.
 With this in mind, we're ready to start exploring the rest of what programming has to offer.

 # Basic data structures
 When we finished off last time we hinted at how we can "build more complex data structures" from the basic types we covered last time.that's exactly what we'll be doing today.
 Let's get straight into it.

 ## Lists
 In every day speech, a 'list' means a sequence of something, anything, all written down in the same place for convenience.
-This is pretty much exactly what list means, too.
+This is pretty much exactly what list means in programming, too.
 In Python, a list is declared using square brackets, like this:
 `my_list = []`
 inside those brackets we write the elements, or items, we want, separated by commas:
 `my_list  = ["bread", "milk", "apples", "eggs"]`